 - Alzheimers disease

-Again, acupuncture can be effective in treating these and many other conditions, particularly when combined with other forms of Traditional Chinese Medicine, such as moxibustion, cupping therapy, dietary changes and herbs, all of which we will dig into more in depth later on in this article.
+Again, acupuncture can be effective in treating these and many other conditions, particularly when combined with other forms of Traditional Chinese Medicine.
+These include moxibustion, cupping therapy, dietary changes and herbs, all of which we will dig into more in-depth later on in this article.

 So, What Exactly Is Acupuncture?

-To fully understand how an acupuncture treatment works on all of the root levels mentioned above, we must set aside some of our western ideas of what medicine is.
+To fully understand how an acupuncture treatment works, we must set aside some of our western ideas about medicine.

 That’s not to say that acupuncture can’t also be explained by scientific and medical principles.